hillscottc/hillscottc.github.io/programming/programming_notes.md

 ---

-- Distributed programming via Map/Reduce [wiki](http://en.wikipedia.org/wiki/MapReduce)
+### Distributed programming via Map/Reduce [wiki](http://en.wikipedia.org/wiki/MapReduce)

-  > *Map*
+- *Map*

   >  The master node takes input, divides it into sub-problems, and distributes them to workers.
   >  Worker nodes may do this again in turn, leading to a multi-level tree structure.
   >  Worker nodes process the smaller problems, and pass answer back to its master node.

-  >
-  > *Reduce*
+-  *Reduce*

   > The master node collects all the answers and combines them in some way to form the output.

+### Python's functools.reduce()

+  `reduce(function, iterable[, initializer])`

+Apply function of two arguments cumulatively to the items of iterable, from left to right, so as to reduce the iterable to a single value.

+For example, `reduce(lambda x, y: x+y, [1, 2, 3, 4, 5])` calculates `((((1+2)+3)+4)+5)`.
+The left argument, `x`, is the accumulated value and the right argument, `y`, is the update value from the iterable.

-- Concurrency:
+### Concurrency:

 Process is in instance.
 It contains threads.
 Threads can share resources.
 Celery.
 Task queues are a scalable mechanism to distribute work across threads or machines.
 Celery communicates via messages, using a broker to mediate between clients and workers.
 To initiate a task a client puts a message on the queue, the broker then delivers the message to a worker.
 The message broker is an in-memory data structure store.
 Redis, Gevent.
 Pykka

 - SQL aggregate functions